 Central West NSW summers can be brutal, with heatwaves regularly pushing temperatures over 40°C in Bathurst, Cowra, and surrounding areas like Lithgow.
-These extreme conditions make heat stroke a real risk during farm work, outdoor sports, backyard BBQs, or even everyday activities.
-Heat stroke is a life-threatening medical emergency that develops quickly when the body can’t cool itself down.
+These extreme conditions make heat stress a real risk during farm work, outdoor sports, backyard BBQs, or even everyday activities.
+Granny and Grandpop are particularly susceptible to heat stress.
+If it is hot and your child has energy and is red and sweaty, their body’s cooling mechanism is working.
+They still need to drink water and play in the shade, but they are handling the heat.

-Heat Stroke Symptoms in Australia
+Heat Stress Symptoms in Australia

 - Confusion, agitation, disorientation, slurred speech, or seizures